Aryand43/Java-OOP-Mastery/README.md

 1. **Basic OOP Concepts**: Classes, objects, encapsulation, constructors, and access modifiers.
 2. **Intermediate OOP**: Inheritance, method overriding, polymorphism, and superclasses.
 3. **Advanced OOP**: Abstract classes, interfaces, and polymorphism in action.
-4. **IB CS HL Practice**: Practice questions aimed at preparing for the IB Computer Science HL Paper 2 exam.

 ## Goals
-- Achieve proficiency in Java OOP to meet IB grade 7 criteria.
+- Achieve proficiency in Java OOP.
 - Build a solid portfolio of Java skills to demonstrate to employers.
 - Showcase my ability to solve challenging problems using OOP principles in Java.